Current status: This service has ended

 Outhouse, picnic area, interpretation panels, lookout.
 No dogs allowed.

-The stop is at the base of King Mountain, on the Canadian Shield.
-Various types of forest are found here.
+This stop is at the base of King Mountain, on the Canadian Shield.
+Various types of forest grow here.
 The sudden transitions between the types of trees growing here are due to variations in soil, water and the amount of light.

 King Mountain stop location

 Start your hike on King Mountain Trail going clockwise.
-Turn left onto Trail 37 and, in a short distance, you will cross Champlain Parkway.
-This will take you to the Wattsford Lookout, where you can take in a view of the ski slopes at Camp Fortune.
+Turn left onto Trail 37 and, after a short distance, you will cross Champlain Parkway.
+Here you will join trail 30 toward Wattsford Lookout, where you can see the city of Ottawa in the background beyond the hills.

 Information officers, outhouse, lookout, interpretation panels.
 Leashed dogs allowed.